 AMD B and Intel B series chipsets are considered mid-range builders’ favorites.
 Most average gamers tend to go for these chipsets.

 - AMD B450, B550 chipsets

 Intel H*70 chipsets are a notch better than the Intel B*60 series chipsets.

 |Gigabyte B550M DS3H||AM4||$96||mATX|

-An average motherboard with midrange chipsets cost about $150.
+An average motherboard with midrange chipsets costs about $150.

-Again, majority of the gamers on a budget prefer to go for these chipsets.
-These often tend to offer just the right amount of a features an average gamer would need.
+Again, most gamers on a budget prefer to go for these chipsets.
+These often offer just the right features an average gamer would need.

-AMD X Series, Intel Z*90 Are Considered High End Chipsets
+AMD X Series and Intel Z*90 Are Considered High-End Chipsets

 These include the likes of: